sqreen/DevelopersSecurityBestPractices/_practices/safe-password-storage/python.md

 # Vulnerable code

-Storing password in clear-text is a bad idea.
+It’s universally acknowledged that it’s a bad idea to store plain-text passwords.
 The recommandation is to hash them.
-What about this?
+Here are some examples of **WHAT TO NOT DO**.

 ```python
 from hashlib import md5